ent/ent/doc/website/blog/2022-03-31-ent-hooks-examples.md

 // Hooks of the Dog.
 func (Dog) Hooks() []ent.Hook {
 	return []ent.Hook{
-		hook.If(validateName,
+		hook.If(
+			validateName,
 			hook.HasFields(dog.FieldOwnerID),
 		),
 	}
 }
 ```

-Since we want our hook to call every time we change the owner (to make sure the name is matched against), I am using an
+Since we want our hook to be called every time we change the owner (to make sure the name is matched against), I am using an
 [edge field](https://entgo.io/docs/schema-edges#edge-field).
 This provides the hooks a trigger when the edge's ID changes.

 The hook: